appsinacup/godot-rapier-physics-docs/docs/documentation/fluids.md

 In order to see the points, don't forget to activate the **debug_draw** option on the node.

 :::

+You can also simulate a faucet (that creates continuously fluid points), use the `addons/godot-rapier2d/faucet_2d.gd` or `addons/godot-rapier3d/faucet_3d.gd` class.

 ## Fluid Renderers